Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

 To give a comprehensive understanding of the experimental results, we calculate the average performance gain with respect to the $k$-NN baseline as a function of the parameter $k$ in Fig.~\ref{fig:increment_inv_one_2}, \ref{fig:increment_bi_one_2}, \ref{fig:increment_inv_set_2}, and \ref{fig:increment_bi_set_2}.

 On these three datasets, the performance of bi-DAKR is more promising than inv-DAKR.
-This suggests that integrating the re-identification information in both the direct way and the inverse way is quite useful.
-On contrary, we observe that both $k$-INN and $k$-RNN yield inferior results, which are even worse than the $k$-NN baselines.
-These results confirm that using a smooth kernel function with a local density-adaptive parameter to accommodate the ambiguity into the re-ranking list is effective.
+This suggests that integrating the reidentification information in both a direct manner and an inverse manner is quite useful.
+In contrast, we observe that both $k$-INN~\cite{Korn:ASR2000} and $k$-RNN yield inferior results, which are even worse than the $k$-NN baselines.
+This is because the feature space of these experiments is of very high dimensions (approximately 27,000 to 54,000) and because the size of the testing sets is only approximately 1,000 samples; thus the distribution of samples is highly sparse.
+As shown in \cite{Qin:CVPR2011}, this sparsity accounts for the fast degradation of the similarity function and leads to the degenerated performance of the $k$-INN~\cite{Korn:ASR2000} and $k$-RNN methods.
+At the same time, these results confirm that using a smooth kernel function with a local density-adaptive parameter to accommodate the ambiguity into the reranking list can fix this problem and achieve performance improvements.

-If the probe samples are used, as could be observed from Fig.~{\ref{fig:increment_inv_set_2}} and {\ref{fig:increment_bi_set_2}} that not only the average performance gains of inv-DAKR+ and bi-DAKR+ increase on average but also the variances are reduced.
-Especially, when using a smaller $k$, as illustrated at the beginning of the curves, the performance improvements are significant.
-In addition, we also observed that both $k$-INN+ and $k$-RNN+ perform better than $k$-NN.
-These results suggest that in the \emph{perfect single-shot matching scenario}, putting the probe samples into gallery set does help to improve the re-ranking results.
+If the probe samples are used, we observed that both $k$-INN+\cite{Korn:ASR2000} and $k$-RNN+ perform better than the $k$-NN method.
+In addition, as their smoothed versions, inv-DAKR+ and bi-DAKR+ also show improved performance; not only do the average performance gains increase on average, but the variances are also reduced, as shown in Fig.~\ref{fig:increment_inv_one_2}, \ref{fig:increment_bi_one_2}, \ref{fig:increment_inv_set_2}, and \ref{fig:increment_bi_set_2}.
+The performance improvements are particularly significant when using a smaller $k$, as seen at the beginnings of the curves.
+The reason is that each identity only has one sample in the original gallery set, which means that the local neighborhoods are not well constructed, while after adding probe samples without any supervision information, there are two samples of each identity, allowing the local neighborhoods to be more suitably described and significantly enhancing performance.
+These results suggest that in this \emph{perfect single-shot matching scenario}, adding the available probe samples to the gallery set helps to improve the reranking results.